-101 Tips To Improve Your Relationship Right Now
+101 Relationship Tips Straight from Dating Experts

 Stop living for what it can be.
 This person is choosing to be in your life every day, not every day in the future.

-9. Revisit the questions you asked in the beginning.
+9. Revisit the Questions You Asked in the Beginning

 What are you hoping to accomplish in the next year?
 What are you scared of?
 These answers change, so we need to keep asking these questions.

-11. Stop nagging.
+11. Stop Nagging

 Seriously, stop.
-Take a step back and figure out the big things about your partner that truly bother you, and approach them from a place of concern and support instead of nitpicking for sport.
+Take a step back and figure out the big things about your partner that truly bother you, and approach him/her from a place of concern and support, instead of nitpicking for sport.
 That’ll get you nowhere.

-12. Get over needing to be right.
+12. Get Over Needing to Be Right

 Learning to say “I was wrong” is a skill worth learning.

-13. Take care of yourself.
+13. Take Care of Yourself

 No relationship can be successful if you don’t feel good about yourself, both inside and out.

-14. Know what you need and then ask for it.
+14. Know What You Need and Then Ask for It

 You’re dating a human, not a magical psychic.

-15. Take a class.
+15. Take a Class

-It’s proven that couples who learn together connect deeper.
-Find some common ground (cooking? art? science?) and go from there.
+Couples who learn together connect on a deeper level.
+Find some common ground (cooking? art? science?), and go from there.

 Don’t pull a Carrie Bradshaw during the Aiden years: If you bemoan the fact that your relationship is going too well, you might need to revisit why you’re constantly seeking out drama.